Nzaba/stat495/README.md

 # STAT 495 :

-Exploring ARCH /GARCH methods and their application in modelling the changing variance of time in predicting stock prices
+Autoregresive models and their application in modelling the changing variance of time in predicting stock prices

 ## Abstract